joelbyler/comfify/README.md

 [![Build Status](https://travis-ci.org/joelbyler/comfify.svg)](https://travis-ci.org/joelbyler/comfify)

-A gem inspired by GNU stow, but built with ruby (because of some trouble using stow on centOS environments).
+A CLI gem inspired by GNU stow, but built with ruby (because of some trouble using stow on centOS environments).

 ## Installation